Frequently Asked Questions – FAQ’s

 How can I participate in the Diagnostic Cytology Seminar?

-Visit the ASC’s Web site to make your diagnoses on the eight cases being presented in Las Vegas.
-Dr. Wakely will view your online diagnoses and use the results in his presentation.
-Join the discussion on Facebook and Twitter during the Live session, Monday, November 5th, from 2:00 pm – 5:00 pm (Pacific Time).
+Visit the ASC Web site to make your diagnoses on the eight cases being presented in Las Vegas.
+The Moderator will view your online diagnoses and use the results in the presentation.
+Join the discussion on Facebook and Twitter during the Live session, Monday from 2:00 pm – 5:00 pm.

 Where do I pick up my Meeting badge?

-Meeting badges and session tickets will be available upon check-in at the ASC Registration Desk located in the Grand Salon of Bally’s Las Vegas.
+Meeting badges and session tickets will be available upon check-in at the ASC Registration Desk.

 When should I plan to arrive?